suaebahmed/algorithms-visualizer/README.md

     step 2.  "" button for working all button step 3.  "" all maze algorithm
     step 4.  "" drag and drop API
+    step 5.  re-create A-star algo as like as dfs

 # Agenda for sorting algorithms
     step 1. implement all sorting algorithm